We are committed to safety and accessibility in Port Stephens through parking regulations.

 - sensors and digital signs - to help you find the nearest park.

-Smart parking will reduce congestion and improve safety by making it easier than ever to find a park and pay by card, coin or the app.
+Smart parking will reduce congestion and improve safety by making it quicker and easier to find a park,

 Funds collected from smart parking will be reinvested into Nelson Bay to fund improvements to the public domain, landscaping, increased car parking and place activation.